 April-October: 10 am-5 pm

-Visit of the casemates only possible with a guided tour
+The visit of the casemates is only possible with a guided tour.

-Guided tours (in German) every hour on the hour (minimum 5 persons or 15 euros)
+Guided tours (in German) every hour on the hour (minimum 5 persons)

-The guide tours are organized by the Heimatverein Schnaittach.
-The admission charges you will find under www.heimatverein1892.de
+The guided tours are organized by the Heimatverein Schnaittach (local history association).
+The admission charges you will find on www.heimatverein- schnaittach.com.

 | top |